mposolda/misc/stocker/README.md

 P1

-- Add disposals, dividends and current state to the report of individual companies.

-- Add fees for dividends and other things (See screenshots for more details and delete those screenshots)
+- Add fees for dividends, taxes and other things (See screenshots for more details and delete those screenshots)

 - Implement charts (and other info) for currencies